wezm/wezm.net/v2/content/posts/2024/tiny-cdn/index.md

 <!-- more -->

-I previously wrote about my Linked List project in [Building and Launching My New Link Blog, linkedlist.org (Twice)](@/posts/2024/linked-list.md).
+For some back story on Linked Listed see: [Building and Launching My New Link Blog, linkedlist.org (Twice)](@/posts/2024/linked-list.md).
 While I should have been focussing on writing content for the site, I instead continued optimising what is currently a very low traffic website.
 Since the last post, I